ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why creativity gets harder—and better
+   - Exploring what i wished i knew earlier
    - Finding the satirical angle
    - Making it relatable and timeless